thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 1. `template0`
 1. `template1`

-The `postgres` database was created when a PostgreSQL cluster was initialized.
+The `postgres` database was created when the PostgreSQL cluster was initialized.
 This database is meant to be the default database for users and applications.
-Think of it as a scratch pad for when you're experimenting with new database concepts.
+You can use it as a scratch pad when you're experimenting with new database concepts.

-The template databases were also created during initialization.
-New databases are actually copies of these template databases, so it's a good idea to leave these alone.
+The `template0` and `template1` databases were also created during initialization.
+When a new database is created, it's actually a copy of these template databases.
+So it's a good idea to leave these alone.
 See the [Template Databases](https://www.postgresql.org/docs/current/static/manage-ag-templatedbs.html) article in the PostgreSQL documentation to learn more about them.

-Most web applications have multiple databases, one for each environment.
-To create a database for the fictitious Movie Junkies web app, run the following command.
+Most database-driven web applications use multiple databases, one for each environment.
+To create a database for the fictitious Movie Junkies web app from earlier, run the following command.

 ```shell
 createdb movie_junkies_dev